Global greenhouse gas emissions

 Methods

-The indicator is composed of the GHG emission totals for the world and the top 10 emitting countries/regions for 2005 and 2019 as retrieved from the World Resources Institute's Climate Watch Country Historical Greenhouse Gas Emissions dataset.
-The dataset is available on the Climate Watch Historical GHG Emissions platform.
+The indicator is composed of the total and per capita GHG emission totals for the world from 1990 to 2021, and total and per capita GHG emissions for Canada and the top 10 emitting countries/regions for 2005 and 2021, as retrieved from the World Resources Institute's Climate Watch Country Historical Greenhouse Gas Emissions dataset.
+The dataset is available on the platform.

 More information